BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Introduction

-Driven by critical gaps in existing methods, we developed BioAutoML-NAS, an innovative end-to-end AutoML framework utilizing NAS.
+Driven by critical gaps in existing methods, we develop BioAutoML-NAS, an innovative end-to-end AutoML framework utilizing NAS.
 It has been designed to operate on the large-scale multimodal BIOSCAN-5M \cite{gharaee2024bioscan} biodiversity dataset, which includes both images, and metadata, and validated on the Insects-1M dataset \cite{nguyen2024insect}.
 The framework learns directly from biological data and derived compact, context-aware architectures that improved generalization without relying on synthetic data, data augmentation, or hand-crafted postprocessing.
 It employs gradient-based NAS within a diverse, biologically informed search space to automatically design optimal multi-scale feature extractors.
-Additionally, it integrated multimodal data through a dedicated Metadata Encoder and a fusion module to improve discriminative power.
-Dynamic training strategies and zero operations were introduced in the search space to produce efficient, sparse architectures with reduced complexity and improved scalability.
-The NAS process dynamically updates and refined the architectural structures during training, enabling continuous adaptation of the network design throughout the learning process.
-Through this approach, our model successfully addressed three critical challenges: managing class imbalance, processing large-scale datasets, and introducing AutoML solutions specifically for insect classification, as presented in Figure \ref{fig:introdg}.
+Additionally, it integrates multimodal data through a dedicated Metadata Encoder and a fusion module to improve discriminative power. \bl{We introduce a dynamic, sparsity-driven NAS framework in which zero operations act as learnable pruning mechanisms to produce efficient and scalable architectures.
+Unlike static designs, the proposed approach continuously refines the network structure during training, enabling adaptive architecture evolution guided by data.
+This provides a distinct contribution to AutoML/NAS formulation, enabling data-driven, self-optimizing architecture learning instead of relying on fixed or generic designs.
+Although the final fusion is performed via concatenation, it follows modality-specific encoders that independently learn rich image and metadata representations within a shared latent space.
+This design enables interaction through aligned representations and joint learning in the embedding space rather than dedicated cross-modal fusion operations.
+Through this approach, our model successfully addressed three critical challenges: managing class imbalance, processing large-scale datasets, and introducing AutoML solutions specifically for insect classification, as presented in Figure \ref{fig:introdg}}.
 It attained an accuracy of 96.81\%, precision of 97.46\%, recall of 96.81\%, and an F1-score of 97.05\% , outperforming all existing methods in classifying insects.
 The main contributions of this work are listed below. \begin{itemize} \item To the best of our knowledge, BioAutoML-NAS is the first Bio AutoML model trained on multimodal data comprising images, and metadata for insect classification.
 This novel approach to ecological inference represents a significant advancement in large-scale, automated, and biologically informed model discovery. \item BioAutoML-NAS integrates multimodal fusion, alternating bi-level optimization training, and zero operations to deliver sparse, high-performing architectures with reduced complexity and enhanced scalability. \item Our model mitigates data imbalance through label smoothing (0.1) and dropout-regularized multimodal fusion, enhancing generalization and inter-class separability.
 NAS-based optimization further ensures robust and balanced learning without re-sampling or class weighting. \item Despite the immense size and complexity of the dataset, BioAutoML-NAS achieves an accuracy of 96.81\%, outperforming all previously reported methods and establishing a new state-of-the-art (SOTA) in large-scale insect classification for biodiversity research. \item Our proposed model outperforms transformer-based and TL approaches, AutoML and NAS-based models, as well as other methods reported in the current literature, demonstrating superior robustness and generalizability across complex biological large data. \end{itemize}